SimeonAT/simeonat.github.io/src/content/blog/backup-repos-gitea-docker/index.md

 by Github user [Hendrik Wiese](https://gist.github.com/HWiese1980).
 In his Github Gist `README`, Wiese highlights that all repositories hosted on a Gitea instance are stored in the `/data/git/gitea-repositories` directory.
-To ensure that all Git repositories can be read after updating Gitea, Wiese states that one must `clone` all their repositories locally on their computer, and then copy those repositories into `/data/git/gitea-repositories` after updating Gitea.
+In other words, to ensure that all Git repositories can be read in Gitea, Wiese states that one must `clone` all their repositories locally on their computer, and then copy those repositories into `/data/git/gitea-repositories`.

 This insights provided by Wiese allowed me to discover why I was getting the `The Git data underlying repository cannot be read` error message in the first place: